nebulis33/linda-blog/_posts/2020-11-01-could-the-frightening-premise-of-this-dystopian-fantasy-ever-happen.md

 layout: post
 title: Could The Frightening Premise of This Dystopian Fantasy Ever Happen?
 date: 2020-11-01 07:00:00 +0000
-tags: Vox, Dystopian-society, dystopian-future-for-women, Christina-Dalcher-Book, no-voice
+tags: Vox, Dystopian-society dystopian-future-for-women Christina-Dalcher-Book no-voice
 tagline: Sometimes dystopian fiction has a message that resonates
 summary: When a fiction book creates a world that is more believable than it should be, it will make you think.
 And isn't that the point?